Complete Guide for Using Barbary Plante

 Proportions for Different Quantities

-If you need to hydrate a different amount, use the proportion of 158 grams of product per 1 liter of water.
+If you need to hydrate a different amount, use the proportion of 158 grams of product per 2 US gallons of water.
 For example:

 Additional Recommendations